itsliamdowd/Improved-Animations/README.md

 # ImprovedAnimations

-A package designed to make animations between different view controllers as simple as possible.
+A package designed to make animations between different view controllers as simple as possible!

 Slide Animation
 ```